Symbol

 Map

-LYNN: The geographer Yi Fu Tuan talks about the vertical space of the osmos, how we used to look to the heavens to think outside of ourselves, the self not at the center of the universe.
+LYNN: The geographer Yi-Fu Tuan talks about the vertical space of the cosmos, how we used to look to the heavens to think outside of ourselves, the self not at the center of the universe.

 In today’s more linear view of life, we have lost much of our connection to the sacred, yet specific sites still connect us to the transcendent.
 The campo makes this connection: the sound of the church bells from the tower above gave form to the silence of sitting, and the brick beneath our feet anchored us to the earth.